 Utah’s Housing Crisis

-New numbers from the state of Utah shed light on the Utah’s housing crisis.
-Sales numbers show the median sales price of single-family homes in two major Wasatch Front counties are nearing another staggering marker: $600,000.
+New numbers from the state of Utah shed light on Utah’s housing crisis.
+Sales numbers show the median sales price of single-family homes in two major Wasatch Front counties is nearing another staggering marker: $600,000.

 In Salt Lake County, the median price of a single-family home hit $580,000 in February, up over 23.6% from $469,000 at the same time last year, according to the Salt Lake Board of Realtors.